dortania/OpenCore-Install-Guide/creating-the-usb.md

 ![base EFI folder](https://i.imgur.com/1Ssvqfw.png)

 Now you can place your necessary .efi drivers from AppleSupportPkg into the _drivers_ folder and kexts/ACPI into their respective folders.
-Please note that UEFI drivers from Clover are not supported with OpenCore!\(ie: EmuVariableUEFI\).
+Please note that UEFI drivers from Clover are not supported with OpenCore!\(EmuVariableUEF, AptioMemoryFix, OsxAptioFixDrv, etc\).

 * Please do also note that AptioMemoryFix.efi has now been split between OpenCore itself and FwRuntimeServices.efi

-Here's what mine looks like\(For the majority of users you can ignore Tools but it can be useful like of for clearing NVRAM and other such things\):
+Here's what mine looks like\(For the majority of users you can ignore Tools but it can be useful like for Shell.efi and other such tools\):

 ![Populated EFI folder](https://i.imgur.com/HVuyghf.png)